adhityan/operational-transformation/README.md

 6. Comes with ESLint (airbnb + custom) and Prettier wired in
 7. Wired in with Husky, LintStaged and commitLint for auto linting on commits

-Don't fortet to replace ATemplate with your project name.
+Don't fortet to replace operational-transformation with your project name.